ministryofjustice/moj-frontend/docs/design-system-statuses.md

 - may not have been accessibility tested or considered for use beyond a particular service
 - can be anything from a screenshot with brief documentation, to something more developed (with code and a Figma design)

 Anyone at MoJ can submit one.
-They're given a very brief sense check by the Design System team before being published.
+They're given a brief sense check by the Design System team before being published.

-Find out [how to submit an experimental component](/contribute/add-new-component/start).
-View an example of an experimental building block: the [new features banner component](/components/new-features-banner).
+Find out [how to submit an experimental building block](/contribute/add-new-component/start).
+View an example: the [new features banner component](/components/new-features-banner).

 ### How to use ‘experimental’ building blocks

-‘Experimental’ building blocks should not be used in a live service, unless they were used in the alpha or beta phase and tested well.
+Do not use ‘experimental’ building blocks in a live service.
+This is unless they're already part of the service from earlier testing (like an alpha or beta phase) and:

+- they worked well during testing
+- any accessibility issues have been fixed (or there were not any)

 Teams are encouraged to experiment with them and share findings in the [Github discussions](https://github.com/ministryofjustice/moj-frontend/discussions/categories/experimental-components-pages-and-patterns).
-This feedback will be used to improve them.

 ## ‘To be reviewed’ status <span class="govuk-tag govuk-tag--orange"  style="vertical-align:middle;" aria-hidden="true">To be reviewed</span>

 Building blocks with a ‘to be reviewed’ status were added for use by everyone at MoJ, possibly a long time ago.
-They've not been reviewed recently and the work to develop them is not known.
+They have not been reviewed recently and the work to develop them is not known.

+The Design System team is working to bring them all to ‘official’.

 ### How to use ‘to be reviewed’ building blocks

-‘To be reviewed’ building blocks can be used in every product phase.
-The Design System team is working to bring them all to the ‘official’ status.
+You can use ‘to be reviewed’ building blocks in every product phase.

 ## ‘Official’ status <span class="govuk-tag govuk-tag--green"  style="vertical-align:middle;" aria-hidden="true">Official</span>